AbhijitMotekar99/To_Do_List_React/README.md

 Testing Guidelines

 Adding, Editing, Deleting, and Marking Tasks:

-Open the To-Do List app.
+-Open the To-Do List app.
-Add a new task by entering a title and description, then click "Add".
+-Add a new task by entering a title and description, then click "Add".
-Edit a task by clicking the "Edit" button next to the task, make changes, and save.
+-Edit a task by clicking the "Edit" button next to the task, make changes, and save.
-Delete a task by clicking the "Delete" button next to the task.
+-Delete a task by clicking the "Delete" button next to the task.
-Mark a task as done by clicking the "Done" button.
+-Mark a task as done by clicking the "Done" button.
-Verify that all actions are reflected correctly in the UI.
+-Verify that all actions are reflected correctly in the UI.
-LocalStorage Integration:
+-LocalStorage Integration:

 Add, edit, delete, and mark tasks as done.
-Refresh the page.
+-Refresh the page.
-Verify that the tasks you added or modified are still present after refreshing.
+-Verify that the tasks you added or modified are still present after refreshing.

 Responsive Design:

-Open the app on different devices such as desktop, tablet, and mobile.
+-Open the app on different devices such as desktop, tablet, and mobile.
-Ensure that the layout adjusts smoothly and all features remain accessible.
+-Ensure that the layout adjusts smoothly and all features remain accessible.
-Follow these steps to thoroughly test the To-Do List app and ensure a seamless user experience!
+-Follow these steps to thoroughly test the To-Do List app and ensure a seamless user experience!

 ______________ Command for Testing _______________